 - (a) Unmarked police emergency vehicles equipped with lights and sirens and comply with 47 OS 12-218 may be used in a pursuit.
 The officer will relinquish the primary position to the first marked police emergency vehicle able to take over the position, and may continue as the secondary unit. - (b) K-9 units and motorcycle units are allowed to engage in pursuits involving a violent felony or an imminent life threatening situation (fleeing murderer, kidnapping, etc.), If a K-9 or motorcycle unit initiates the pursuit, the officer will relinquish the primary position to the first marked police emergency vehicle able to take over the position.
 The K-9 or motorcycle unit can take over the secondary position until a second marked police emergency vehicle is able to take over the position.
+The K-9 or motorcycle unit can take over the position.
 The K-9 or motorcycle unit must disengage from the pursuit once the second marked police emergency vehicle engages in the pursuit.